yashkapatel/startwar-api-test/README.md

 Your Task:
 1. Create functional test cases that validate that the requirements have been met.
 2. Create a test suite that automates the tests written in step 1
-a.
-The tests should be formatted such that they can be shared with non-technical reviewers (eg: in plain English)
+3. The tests should be formatted such that they can be shared with non-technical reviewers (eg: in plain English)
-b.
-The test results should be included in an automatically generated report that can be shared with the same non-technical reviewers
+4. The test results should be included in an automatically generated report that can be shared with the same non-technical reviewers
-c.
-The test suite should be capable of being incorporated into an automated integration and deployment pipeline
+5. The test suite should be capable of being incorporated into an automated integration and deployment pipeline